 How are food stamp benefits amounts calculated in Montana?

 The amount of food stamp benefits you receive is based on factors such as your household size and income.
-You can use a food stamp calculator to determine whether or not you are eligible for assistance based on these factors.
+You can use a food stamp calculator to determine whether or not you meet the requirements for assistance based on these factors.

 A SNAP calculator will not tell you the exact amount of benefits you can get and cannot give you a definite answer as to whether you will be approved.
 The best way to determine how much assistance you can get is to undergo the application steps with the DPHHS.